-Can A Lender Repossess My Car If I File Chapter 7 Bankruptcy?
+Can a Lender Repossess My Car If I File for Chapter 7 Bankruptcy?

-If you file for Chapter 7 bankruptcy, your car loan lender cannot repossess your car or try to collect its debt without getting permission from the court.
+If you file for Chapter 7 bankruptcy, your car loan lender cannot repossess your car or try to collect what you owe on it without getting permission from the court.
 Your car lender can’t take the car back because when you file for Chapter 7 bankruptcy, it creates an automatic stay.
 An automatic stay makes it unlawful for creditors to continue collecting their debt, or even to contact you.
 However, a car lender can repossess your car if they obtain permission from the court.

 How Can the Car Lender Obtain Permission from the Court?